bhnord/activities/README.md

 Haley House is thrilled to invite you to our 20th annual Block Party!
 <a href="https://haleyhouse.org/blockparty2025" target="_blank">info link</a>

-### Kelleher Rose Garden 2025 Bloom
+### Fenway Open Studios

-**06/06 07:00AM - 06/27 05:00PM @ Kelleher Rose Garden**
+**06/07 11:00AM - 06/07 05:00PM @ Fenway Studios**
-The Kelleher Rose Garden, located in Boston’s Back Bay Fens, will be in full bloom from the beginning to the middle of June.
-<a href="https://www.emeraldnecklace.org/venue/kelleher-rose-garden/" target="_blank">info link</a>

-### Concerts in the Courtyard at Boston Public Library

-**06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**
-The courtyard of the Central Library in Copley Square is one of Boston's most beautiful havens from the hustle and bustle of the city.
+The Fenway Studios on Ipswich Street are the oldest purpose-built artist studios in the country, and they’re only open to the public twice a year 🎨On Saturday, June 7 visit the studios 11am-5pm.
-<a href="https://www.bpl.org/concerts-in-the-courtyard/" target="_blank">info link</a>
+<a href="https://www.instagram.com/p/DKM50aUO_7-/" target="_blank">info link</a>

 ### Seaport Summer Market